VonHeikemen/devlog/content/tools/neovim-lsp-client-guide.md

 ### Configure a language server for multiple filetypes

 Sometimes a language server can support multiple filetypes.
-An example of this is [tsserver](https://github.com/typescript-language-server/typescript-language-server), the language server for javascript and typescript.
+An example of this is [typescript-language-server](https://github.com/typescript-language-server/typescript-language-server), the language server for javascript and typescript.
 In this case a filetype plugin can still work but there is an easier way to go about it.

 One option to consider is a "global plugin."
 In there we can configure the language server in the callback function of a `FileType` autocommand.

-If you want follow along, install tsserver using this command in the terminal.
+If you want follow along, install `typescript-language-server` using this command in the terminal.

 ```sh
 npm install -g typescript typescript-language-server